Loss of integrability in a system with two-photon interactions: Mean-field analysis with coherent states

 such that, $(q,p)$ identify the bosonic classical coordinates and $(Q,P)$ the atomic classical coordinates.
-By substituting the coherent state parameters $\alpha$ and $\beta$ in Eq.~\eqref{eq:ClassicalHamiltonian} and scaling the expectation value by the system size $j$, we get the classical two-photon Dicke Hamiltonian given in Eq.~\eqref{eq:ClassicalDickeHamiltonian}.
+By substituting the coherent-state parameters $\alpha$ and $\beta$ in Eq.~\eqref{eq:ClassicalHamiltonian} and scaling the expectation value by the system size $j$, we get the classical two-photon Dicke Hamiltonian given in Eq.~\eqref{eq:ClassicalDickeHamiltonian}.

+The minimization of the Hamilton equations of motion for the classical two-photon Dicke Hamiltonian yields the extreme values $\mathbf{x}_{\text{gs}}=(0,0;0,0)$, which correspond to the normal phase of the system.
+Evaluating Eq.~\eqref{eq:ClassicalDickeHamiltonian} with these coordinates allows us to determine the ground-state energy for the normal phase